9 UNESCO World Heritage Sites in Barcelona + Tips & FAQs

 The vibrant stained-glass ceiling floods the hall with natural light.
 The intricate floral details, colorful mosaics, and exposed brickwork create a space for the acoustics and aesthetics to work in perfect harmony.

-Attending a performance at the Palau de la Música is a bucket-list experience.
+Attending a performance at the Palau de la MĂşsica was a bucket-list experience for me.

 The music hall hosts an eclectic lineup of events, including operas, flamenco shows, and jazz concerts.
 But even if you can’t make it to an evening performance, daytime guided tours allow you to explore the hall’s breathtaking design and learn about its history.